-7.3.3 Management Zones Associated with Desired Future Conditions
+7.3.3 Boundaries for Management Zones Associated with Desired Future Conditions represent the average drawdown for Total Management Areas.

-TWC §36.001(30) defines Desired future condition as "a quantitative description, adopted in accordance with Section §36.108, of the desired condition of the groundwater resources in a management area at one or more specified future times."
-The District has previously set DFCs to represent the average drawdown for Total Management Areas.
 From the perspective of water resource planning, the Total Management Area may be an appropriate size because so that all of the available groundwater in a GCD is properly reported.
 However, the use of the Total Management area can be problematic from a regulatory perspective because of the lack of wells that can be used to evaluate compliance in the down dip portion of all of the District aquifers.
 The problem of inadequate well coverage is illustrated by the well locations in the Hooper Aquifer shown in Figure 7-3.
 In the Hooper Aquifer, approximately 70 percent of the down dip portion of the aquifer has no wells within.